gospel-desk/www.logstown.com/the-twelve-believers/st-dismas/index.md

 But the other answered, and rebuking him said, Don’t you even fear God, seeing you are under the same condemnation?
 And we indeed justly, for we receive the due reward for our deeds, but this man has done nothing wrong.
-He said to Jesus, <u>Lord, remember me when you come into your Kingdom.</u>
+He said to Jesus, <u class="blue">Lord, remember me when you come into your Kingdom.</u>

-Jesus said to him, **Assuredly I tell you, today you will be with me in Paradise.**
+Jesus said to him, <u>Assuredly I tell you, today you will be with me in Paradise.</u>

 ##### John 19:16-19